 For a full list of trails, check here.

-Trails on Rum are not necessarily well marked, so navigation skills with a map and compass are required if you want to head into the hills.
+Be aware!
+Trails on Rum are not way-marked, so navigation skills with a map and compass are required if you want to head into the hills.

 Get the OS Explorer map for the Small Isles here.